google/docsy-example/content/en/docs/Overview/_index.md

 ## Funcionalities

-Certainly!
-Here's the rewritten text for your documentation:

 - **Data Processing and Management**: COAsT includes a wide array of functions for the efficient handling and processing of diverse ocean data types, including satellite data, tide gauges, in-situ profiles, biogeochemistry, meteorological data, and oceanographic data.

 - **Visualization and Mapping**: COAsT offers tools for creating visual representations of your data through maps, graphs, and charts.
 It seamlessly integrates with popular libraries such as cartopy and matplotlib